juwaireyya/AUTOMATED-COVID-19-DETECTION-USING-CHEST-X-RAY/README.md

 ## How to run the website?
 - Open “test.py” file and change the path of three files:

-     a. line 12: change the file path to website > VGG19.h5
+     - line 12: change the file path to website > VGG19.h5

-     b. line 53: change the path to the directory of website > data
+     - line 53: change the path to the directory of website > data

             i.
 If the file did not exist then create a new empty folder with the name of "data"

-     c. line 58: change the path to the directory of the website folder
+     - line 58: change the path to the directory of the website folder

 - Open command prompt

-     a.
-Chang the directory to the website folder, by typing [cd C:/<path>/wbsite]
+     - Chang the directory to the website folder, by typing [cd C:/<path>/wbsite]

-     b.
-Run the "test.py", by typing [python “test.py”]
+     - Run the "test.py", by typing [python “test.py”]

             i.
 You may need to install flask packages on your devise before running the website by typing [pip install flask].

             ii.
 Additional python packages and libraries may be needed to be installed in order to run the code properly.

 - Copy the generated HTTP link as shown in the following figure to any browser and explore the website.